mozilla-metrics/grouperfish/docs/batch_system.rst

   1. The ID of a document to process (as a base10 string)

   2. The full document as JSON, on the same line:
-     Any line breaks within strings are ecaped.
+     Any line breaks within strings are escaped.
 Apart from formatting, this document is the same that the user submitted originally.

   Example: